gtuck/web3400-Course-Docs/projects/06/description.md

 # Simple Ticketing System (Project 06)

 In this project, you will develop a simple ticketing system that allows users to create, read, update, and delete tickets.
-The system will also include functionalities for adding comments to tickets and user authentication, ensuring only logged-in users can manage tickets and comments.
+The system will also include functionalities for adding ticket comments and user authentication, ensuring only logged-in users can manage tickets and comments.
 This structured approach will ensure the ticketing system functions correctly and provides a good user experience.

 ## Copy Project 05 to the Project 06 folder